has served as a battleground between conservative

 earth – the dry land.
 That narrower terminology is

 used elsewhere.
 Reference is made in Gen.

 of Havilah.
 The gold of that land (erets)

 of Cush (Gen.

-to the English reader, Yahweh commanded Abram to depart from his
+to the English reader, Yahweh commanded Abram to

 which I will show you” (Gen.